GHOST-Aram/mongoose-models-with-types/README.md

 We have successfully created a type sensitive vehicle schema.
 We will create the vehicle model in the next step.

 ### c).
-Create the Vehicle Model.
+Create the vehicle model.
-In step 2, we created a Typescript supported vehicle schema.
-Let us extend that support to the vehicle model in this step.
+In step 2, we created the `vehicleSchema`.
+In this step, we will create a model for the vehicle.

 To create a vehicle model, we need the `model` function from mongoose.

 ```
 import { model } from "mongoose"
 ```
-Then we supply the `IVehicle` interface and `VehicleModel` to the function as generic types.
+Next, we supply the `IVehicle` interface and `VehicleModel` to the function as generic types.
 The `IVehicle` interface goes at the first position.
 The `VehicleModel` type goes at the second position.
-The code snipper is as follows:
+The code snippet is as follows:

 ```
 const Vehicle: VehicleModel = model<IVehicle, VehicleModel>('Vehicle', vehicleSchema)